dafny-lang/dafny/docs/dev/Dafny-Documentation-Status-31May2023.md

 ## Other material

 - Rustan Leino authors a number of ‘Dafny Power User’ notes and other Dafny technical references.
 These are typically hosted on his own professional web site at https://leino.science/dafny-power-user/.
-They have typically not been reviewed directly by any Dafny ttechnical documentation team.
+They have typically not been reviewed directly by any Dafny technical documentation team.

 - John Tristan teaches courses and workshops on Dafny and authors course materials for that purpose.